code-tom-code/FPGAGPUTesting/CPUDrivenGPUTest2/CPUDrivenGPUTest2.srcs/README.md

 ### Rasterizer (RAST)

 The Rasterizer rasterizes triangles into pixels.
-It also calculates per-pixel triangle barycentric coordinates to be sent to the [Attribute Interpolator](#Attribute-Interpolator-INTERP) that are needed for texture coordinate, vertex color, and pixel Z depth interpolation.
+It also calculates per-pixel triangle barycentric coordinates to be sent to the [Depth Interpolator](#Depth-Interpolator-DINTERP) and [Attribute Interpolator](#Attribute-Interpolator-INTERP) that are needed for texture coordinate, vertex color, pixel Z depth, and pixel W-value interpolation.

+### Depth Interpolator (DINTERP)

+The Depth Interpolator computes pixel Z depth and also pixel W values interpolated across the triangle using barycentric coordinates from the [Rasterizer](#Rasterizer-RAST).
+If depth-stencil testing is enabled, then the interpolated pixel depth values are passed to the Depth Tester for depth testing.
+Otherwise, the depth test is assumed to pass, and the pixel W value is passed on to the [Attribute Interpolator](#Attribute-Interpolator-INTERP) unit.

+### Depth Tester (DEPTH)

+The Depth Tester unit owns and manages the depth buffer SRAM memory (currently hardcoded to 640x480 @ D24S8) and the depth buffer compression metadata.
+This unit also performs per-pixel depth testing (if depth testing is enabled) and also handles depth writing into the depth buffer.
+If the pixel fails the depth test, then it is discarded and its data is not passed on to the next stage.

 ### Attribute Interpolator (INTERP)

-The Attribute Interpolator computes texture coordinate, vertex color, and pixel Z depth values interpolated across the triangle using barycentric coordinates from the [Rasterizer](#Rasterizer-RAST).
-It also performs perspective-correction on the interpolated values.
+The Attribute Interpolator computes texture coordinate and vertex color values interpolated across the triangle using barycentric coordinates from the [Rasterizer](#Rasterizer-RAST).
+It also performs perspective-correction on the interpolated values using the given per-pixel W values.
 The interpolated texture coordinates are passed along to the [Texture Sampler](#Texture-Sampler-TEXSAMP) unit.

 ### Texture Sampler (TEXSAMP)